- Normal precautions

 As of 22 April 2021, there is widespread community transmission of COVID-19 across a number of districts and provinces in Papua New Guinea (PNG)

 Commercial options for travelling, to and from Papua New Guinea remain extremely limited and are subject to entry restrictions.
 No one may enter unless they have a written exemption from the National Pandemic Controller and have tested negative for COVID-19 within a 7-day period prior to boarding the aircraft bound for Papua New Guinea

 General Travel Advice

 We advise against all travel to the mountainous area in central Bougainville around the old Panguna mine.
 We also advise against all but essential travel to Hela and Southern Highlands provinces.
 This is due to the significantly increased levels of tribal fighting and the declaration of states of emergency by the Papua New Guinea government.

 Outbreaks of tribal violence may occur with very little warning and may escalate very quickly.
 You should avoid large crowds and public gatherings as they may turn violent.

-There is currently an outbreak of Zika Virus (a dengue-like mosquito-borne disease) in locations including Thailand.
-Infection with Zika virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.
+There have been outbreaks of Zika Virus (a dengue-like mosquito-borne disease) in several South Pacific Island locations including PNG.
+Infection with Zika Virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.